Mountain-Hydrology-Research-Group/data-analysis/overview/b-project.md

 # Course Project: CEWA 565

 The goal of the course project is to give you hands on experience dealing with data of particular interest to you, as well as experience writing about and presenting data and statistical information.

-Ask and answer a question (pose a hypothesis), using a variety of analysis techniques, and clearly address the statistical uncertainty of the answer.
+Ask a question (pose a hypothesis), answer it using a variety of analysis techniques, and clearly address the statistical uncertainty of the answer.

 Explain your objectives, your data source, your methodology, and your results.
+Discuss remaining uncertainties.

-Discuss remaining uncertainties.Project will consist of an oral presentation (20% of total) and a written report (80% of total), which will be no longer than 10 pages (for a group of two; or 15 for a group of three), including figures.
+Project will consist of an oral presentation (20% of total) and a written report (80% of total), which will be no longer than 10 pages (for an individual or group of two; or 15 for a group of three), including figures (references will not count towards the page limit).

 ```note
 **Sources of help:**